 Before you move ahead in your quest to open your own daycare business, you should find out about the licensing requirements in your state, and in your city or county.
 There are many regulatory agencies who will have more to say and do with your future business than you would possibly wish, therefore you must be up to speed on the requirements to avoid future problems or issues.
 While the majority of the licensing requirements may come from your state, your city or county may also have additional requirements such as health regulations, safety codes, fire inspections and zoning laws.

 While state licensing requirements will vary from state to state, most will include the following:

 1. Physical Space-This requirement details the number of square feet needed per child, both indoors and outdoors, and varies depending on the children's ages.
 The physical space requirements will also address lighting, heating, air-conditioning, ventilation and plumbing requirements.
+The size of the building will also determine whether or not you need commercial ceiling fans to assist with ventilation.
 If you are planning to use your own home, it may be more difficult to meet the physical space requirements than if you are renting a commercial building.

 2. Health Requirements-You will need to find out about possible annual medical examinations and shots required for both staff and children, and although immunization records are not required in all states, it would be a very good thing to keep on file as a potential safeguard.

 3. Staff-child ratios-Most all states have requirements regarding the minimum number of adults required for a given number of children, depending on their ages.
 Generally speaking, babies and younger toddlers have a lower ratio as they typically require much more care in terms of changing diapers and feeding every two to three hours.
 Some states will also regulate the maximum size of groups of children, and specify the minimum qualifications for your staff.